-- (3) These amounts reflect the aggregate grant date fair value for the fiscal years ended December 31, 2016, December 31, 2015 and December 31, 2014 computed in accordance with FASB ASC Topic 718 of awards pursuant to the Stock Incentive Plan.
-Assumptions used in the calculation of these amounts are included in Note 7 to the Company's audited financial statements for the year ended December 31, 2016, and Note 6 to the Company's audited financial statements for the years ended December 31, 2015 and December 31, 2014, which are included in the Company's Annual Reports on Form 10-K filed with the SEC on February 27, 2017, February 26, 2016 and March 2, 2015, respectively. - (4) Represents payments earned under the AIP.
-Values shown reflect the full calculated payout of the incentive awards under the AIP. - (5) Except as otherwise noted, the amounts shown reflect the Company contribution for the executive to the 401(k) plan. - (6) Consists of Company contributions to the 401(k) plan and life insurance premiums described above under the caption "Other Elements of Compensation-Life and Disability Insurance."
-For 2016, such amounts were \$13,250 and \$905, respectively. - (7) Consists of Company contributions to the 401(k) plan, commuting expense reimbursements and tax "gross up" payments related to such commuting expenses, each as described above under the caption "Other Elements of Compensation-Other."
-For 2016, such amounts were \$13,250, \$14,465 and \$8,703, respectively. - (8) Ms. Powell was hired as our Senior Vice President and Chief Commercial Officer effective January 26, 2015. - (9) Consists of Company contributions to the 401(k) plan, commuting expense reimbursements and tax 'gross-up' payments related to such commuting expenses, each as described above under the caption "Other Compensation Other."
-For 2016, such amounts were \$13,250, \$10,949 and \$5,442, respectively. - (10) Consists of Company contributions to the 401(k) plan, relocation expense reimbursements and tax 'gross-up' payments related to such relocation expenses, each as described under the caption "Other Compensation Other."
+- (1) Represents incentive cash awards paid in March 2017 as described above under the caption "Elements of Executive Compensation." - (2) These amounts reflect the aggregate grant date fair value for the fiscal years ended December 31, 2017, December 31, 2016 and December 31, 2015 computed in accordance with FASB ASC Topic 718 of awards pursuant to the Stock Incentive Plan.
+Assumptions used in the calculation of these amounts are included in Note 7 to the Company's audited financial statements for the year ended December 31, 2017 and December 31, 2016, and Note 6 to the Company's audited financial statements for the year ended December 31, 2015, which are included in the Company's Annual Reports on Form 10-K filed with the SEC on March 12, 2018, February 27, 2017 and February 26, 2016, respectively. - (3) Represents payments earned under the AIP for 2017 performance as described above under the caption "Elements of Executive Compensation."
+Values shown reflect the full calculated payout of the incentive awards under the AIP. - (4) Except as otherwise noted, the amounts shown reflect the Company contribution for the executive to the 401(k) plan. - (5) Consists of Company contributions to the 401(k) plan and life insurance premiums described above under the caption "Other Elements of Compensation-Life and Disability Insurance."
+For 2017, such amounts were \$13,500 and \$905, respectively. - (6) Consists of Company contributions to the 401(k) plan, commuting expense reimbursements and tax "gross up" payments related to such commuting expenses, each as described above under the caption "Other Elements of Compensation-Other."
+For 2017, such amounts were \$13,500, \$17,210 and \$10,362, respectively.

+- (7) Ms. Powell was hired as our Senior Vice President and Chief Commercial Officer effective January 26, 2015. - (8) Consists of Company contributions to the 401(k) plan, commuting expense reimbursements and tax "gross-up" payments related to such commuting expenses, each as described above under the caption "Other Elements of Compensation Other."
+For 2017, such amounts were \$13,500, \$21,166 and \$10,400, respectively.

-GRANTS OF PLAN-BASED AWARDS IN 2016
+GRANTS OF PLAN-BASED AWARDS IN 2017

-The following table provides information about plan-based awards granted during 2016 to our Named Executive Officers.
+The following table provides information about plan-based awards granted during 2017 to our Named Executive Officers.